danieldiner/readCSV/Readme.md

-# Covela test
+# Read CSV
-> This project is about creating an API with endpoints declared [on this repo](https://github.com/a0nguyen/prueba-tecnica-covela).
+> This project is about creating an API with certain endpoints declared and uploading a file wich actualizes DB.

 ## Getting Started